-The obtained results indicated that the structure of all glasses were amorphous before soaking in SBF solution.
+The XRD results indicated that the structure of all the glasses were amorphous before soaking in SBF solution.
 To study the formation of an apatite-like layer on the glasses' surfaces, the samples were incubated in SBF solution for 8 h, 3, 7 and 14 days.
-As described in details by Hench[10], bioactive glasses have the ability to bond to native bone tissue through the formation of a hydroxycarbonate apatite (HCA) layer on the glass surfaces, thereby stimulating osteogenesis activity.
-In our study, the presence of the HCA layer is obviously visible on the samples' surfaces that is consistent with the results of XRD, FTIR analysis.
+As described in detail by Hench[10], bioactive glasses have the ability to bond to native bone tissue through the formation of a hydroxycarbonate apatite (HCA) layer on the glass surfaces, thereby stimulating osteogenesis activity.
+In our study, the presence of the HCA layer is visible on the samples' surfaces that is consistent with the results of XRD, FTIR analysis.

-The results of bioactivity test (SBF) revealed that the HCA layer was formed on all the samples after 3 days of incubation.
+The results of bioactivity test (SBF) revealed that the HCA layer was formed on all the samples after three days of incubation.
 In addition to examining the structural features such as glass-transition temperature, we investigated the biological properties of the samples on the proliferation and activity of human osteosarcoma cells using MTT test, ALP assay and Alizarin red staining, in which no cytotoxic effects were observed.
 Alkaline phosphatase (ALP) assay was used to evaluate of effect the glasses on osteoblast cell activity and Alizarin red staining was performed to detect bone like nodules.
 The obtained results revealed that the incorporation of Sr ion to the glass structure promotes the activity of osteoblast cells and incorporation of Co (0.5 mol%) does not have any toxic effect on cells.

-The results of differential scanning calorimetry (DSC) exhibited that there are two glass transition temperatures (Tg) for each sample which related to phosphate and silica groups (see Fig.1).
-By substituting Sr with Ca, glass transition temperature shifted towards lower temperatures (Tg) which is consistent with previous studies [21].
-As previously shown, incorporation of Co in the glass structure has no significant effect on the Tg of the glasses [26].
+The results of differential scanning calorimetry (DSC) exhibited that there are two apparent glass transition temperatures (Tg) for each sample, which could be related to separate phosphate rich and silica rich phases as a result of amorphous phase separation (see Fig.1).
+However the second apparent Tg was not so marked and changed temperature on going to a larger particle size.
+This suggests that Tg2 is not a second Tg but is associated with the sintering of the fine glass particles during heating in the DSC.
+By substituting Sr with Ca, the glass transition temperature (Tg) shifted to lower temperatures, which is consistent with previous studies [21] and Fredholm et al. [ref?] has associated this effect with the larger size of Sr2+ cation compared to Ca2+ and the resulting expansion of the glass network.
+In agreement with previous data the incorporation of Co in the glass structure has no significant effect on the Tg of the glasses [26].

+????
+COULD EXPAND THIS PART TO DISCUSS THE DSC TRACES Tc values Processing Window Etc AND THE POTENTIAL OF THESE GLASSES FOR FORMING POROUS SCAFFOLDS.
+WOULD NEED TO ADD TO TABLE III AND POSSIBLY INCLUDE A DSC TRACE.